 in the department of Electrical and Computer Engineering.
 My research interests include

 4th generation wireless communication networks, with a specific focus on receiver

-design and equalization techniques, and resource allocation in heterogeneous
+design and equalization techniques, and rate control for real-time communications.

 Major: Communications and Networking

 Indian Institute of Technology, Madras, India 7/2007 - 7/2011